 The Mercyhurst University Honors Program director invites qualified high school seniors to apply to participate in the Honors Preparation Year (HPY) during their freshman year at Mercyhurst.
 Selection of students for the Mercyhurst University Honors Program occurs in the spring of the HPY.
-Students already studying at the university and students transferring from other institutions are welcome to discuss participation with the director, Susan Johnson.
+Students already studying at the university and students transferring from other institutions are welcome to discuss participation with the director, Dr. Justin Ross.

 The Mercyhurst University Honors Program offers the Mercyhurst Honors students several attractive features.
 They include: